 Eligible workers: (a) Is income from PA government employees taxable or exempt?; and (b) since income from disabled is exempt but requiring medical certification, how likely are they to claim their tax exemption in West Bank and Gaza?

+Income of PA government employees is taxable.

+In response to question (a): the first time Nur reviewed our table of taxes by region, she sent it back with this in the cell for PIT in Gaza: “None except PA workers in Gaza since the tax is deducted at source.”
+In addition, an email from Qays Azmoty at the Ministry of Finance on 16 Nov 2021 (forwarded by Haytham) mentions in its description of income tax that tax is deducted directly from the salaries of government employees.
+These comments suggest that income of PA government employees is taxable.

 Deductions to the taxable income

-Individual exemption of 30,000 NIS: Is everyone eligible?
+Individual exemption of 36,000 NIS: Is everyone eligible?
 Or are there certain criteria to qualify?
 If the latter, what is the criteria?

+The exemption of 36,000 NIS is granted annually, and only residents qualify for it.

+I think this is an exemption for Palestinian residents but I will ask Sami to confirm.

+There seems to be two parts of this exemption;

+i)A one-time exemption of 30,000 Shekel for purchasing or building a house.
+This can be identified in the survey (with certain assumptions).
+Section 1 dwelling: Question H3 types of occupancy to establish ownership Question H4 how did you acquire the house (code 3-8 for purchase) and lastly Question H5 for source of funding.
+If it is savings (code 1 applies).
+One issue is that “the year” in which house was build/purchased is critical as the person may have claimed this one-time exemption in the previous years.
+For this question H11 (part IV) estimated age years of this dwelling can be used.

-There seems to be two parts of this exemption.
-A one-time exemption of 30,000 Shekel for purchasing or building a house, or an exemption from the amount of actual interest paid on a loan from a bank or lending or housing institution that has been spent on buying or building a house, with a maximum of 4,000 Shekel annually, for a period not to exceed 10 years, provided that the supporting documents should be presented.
+ii) or an exemption from the amount of actual interest paid on a loan from a bank or lending or housing institution that has been spent on buying or building a house, with a maximum of 4,000 Shekel annually, for a period not to exceed 10 years, provided that the supporting documents should be presented.
+This can also be identified in survey.
+Refer to the questions in part 1 above and include H7 (monthly installments/payment) of loan.
+Again the issue is that this exemption applies for 10 years.
+We can use the H11 (part IV) estimated age years of this dwelling question to identify the time period.
+There seems to be two parts of this exemption. i) A one-time exemption of 30,000 Shekel for purchasing or building a house, ii) or an exemption from the amount of actual interest paid on a loan from a bank or lending or housing institution that has been spent on buying or building a house, with a maximum of 4,000 Shekel annually, for a period not to exceed 10 years, provided that the supporting documents should be presented.

 Personal transport expenses (100% of transport expenditure for public employees and 100% of total transport expenditure or 10% of annual salary for private employees): Should we use the COICOP codes 34-, 35 or both?